emychela/Cyclistic_Bike_Share_Q1_2020_Analysis_Excel/README.md

 ## Recommendations.
-1. Survey to be conducted targeting all Cyclistic customers, to understand their rates of satisfaction.
-This will be used to see the areas that need improvement to maintain the current customers and also convert casual riders to annual members.
+1. A survey to be conducted targeting all Cyclistic customers, to understand their rates of satisfaction.
+This will be used to see the areas that need improvement to maintain the current customers and convert casual riders to annual members.
 2. Targeted marketing via digital media should be done to casual riders.
 Casual riders are using the bikes for a lengthy period and marketing to this specific group, will have a higher chance of converting them to annual members.
 3. There should be a membership subscription offer to casual riders who are interested in becoming annual members to attract more casual riders to get the annual membership.

 ## Limitations.
-1. I removed Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides beacause they were not necessary for the business task.
+1. I removed Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides because they were not necessary for the business task.
 2. I removed 117 records of data because they had negative ride length.
 The bikes were taken out of the docks for quality checks resulting to negative ride length.